Tuesday, October 18, 2016

 And what is the life of God?
 It is the joy God has always had and now experiences in the union and communion between the Father and the Son as they gaze upon the beauty (the infinite glory/worth/value) of the other in the Spirit of love and adoration.

-We will experience that life of God to the degree that we turn away from trying to secure life by our own efforts and let him fill us with his life/Spirit.
+We will experience that life to the degree that we turn away from trying to secure life by our own efforts and let him fill us with his life/Spirit.

 Jesus said: